petrfaltus/java-files-finder-gradle/README.md

 # Files finder
-The Java application for finding files build by the Gradle
+The Java application for finding files built by the Gradle

 For the operation there must be the **starting directory** specified.
 It can be done by the directory browsing or manual by entering the value.
 So finds the application all files in the directory and in all subdirectories.